Frequently Asked Questions

-All businesses, nonprofit organizations, colleges/universities, K-12 schools, and municipalities with operations in Southwestern Pennsylvania are invited to participate in the SP Challenge.
+All businesses, nonprofit organizations, colleges/universities, and municipalities with operations in Southwestern Pennsylvania are invited to participate in the SP Challenge.

 In order to be eligible to compete, you must:

-- Register to compete by January 31, 2018 ( You can also join as a Self-Performer and not compete against peer organizations.
+- Register to compete by TBD due date ( You can also join as a Self-Performer and not compete against peer organizations.
 Self-Performers may still submit actions, receive verification, earn achievement ribbons and attend workshops.)

 - Operate in at least one building within Southwestern Pennsylvania